EIVO/eivo-rails-api/README.md

 ### Warning

-SSL / TLS must be managed by the web server (nginx), don't enable `force_ssl` option.
+`force_ssl` option is not enabled, for performance reasons SSL / TLS should be managed by the web server (nginx, Apache).

 ## License